What is a Forest School?

 What will my child need/wear?

 The children will change into their Forest School clothing provided by nursery, they will have a full waterproof suit to put over their own clothes and a pair of wellington boots.
 Children must be protected from the weather, layers of clothing is better than one thick item of clothing.
-Old clothes are best as children WILL probably get dirty.
+Old clothes are best as children WILL get dirty.

 What will my child be doing?